hwd404/SHAP-FOLD-PY/README.md

 ### Data preparation

 The SHAP-FOLD algorithm takes binary tabular data as input, each column should be an **independent** binary feature. \
-Numeric features would be mapped to as few numerical intervals as possible. \
+Numeric features should be mapped to as few numerical intervals as possible. \
 We have prepared two different encoders in this repo for tabular data: one-hot encoder and decision tree encoder.
 + one-hot encoder can be used for simple / small datasets.
 + decision tree encoder can be used for larger datasets.
 Only the features with high information gain would be selected.